-- The practice was responsive to the needs of older people and offered home visits and urgent appointments for those with enhanced needs. - The practice triaged all home visit requests to facilitate earlier visits where hospital admission may be an outcome. - Nationally reported data showed that outcomes for patients for conditions commonly found in older people, including rheumatoid arthritis and heart failure, were above local and national averages.
+- The practice was responsive to the needs of older people and offered home visits and urgent appointments for those with enhanced needs. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs.
+All home visits were triaged by a clinician to prioritise visits and ensure appropriate and timely intervention. - The practice would contact all patients after their discharge from hospital to address any concerns and assess if the patient needed GP involvement at that time. - Nationally reported data showed that outcomes for patients for conditions commonly found in older people, including rheumatoid arthritis and heart failure, were above local and national averages.